devvictrix/schema-env/README.md

 That's awesome!
 We'd love your help.

-- Check out `docs/ROADMAP.md` to see what's planned.
 - New ideas, bug reports, and improvements are always welcome.
+Feel free to open an issue or a pull request.

 ## License